adeo/mozaic-design-system/src/pages/GetStarted/Developers/npmScriptTutorial/index.md

 - a brand new project directory
 - node 10+ installed
-- a `package.json` file with garden installed
+- a `package.json` file with mozaic installed

 ## I) Install and configure PostCSS

 Configuring Postcss is always done by providing an array of plugins.
-Garden provide you with this array of postcss plugins, but no task runner comes with it.
+Mozaic provide you with this array of postcss plugins, but no task runner comes with it.

 That way, you are free to use your favorite one, like gulp, grunt, webpack or even npm scripts.